amanotk/pic-nix-foot/README.md

 	-DCMAKE_CXX_FLAGS="-O3 -fopenmp"
 $ cmake --build build
 ```
 The executable file will be found in the `build` directory.
+If you already have `pic-nix` directory, you can use a pre-configured cache file
+provided in `pic-nix/cmake` directory.
+See [here](https://github.com/amanotk/pic-nix) for more details.

 ## Run